kloimhardt/blog/docs/_drafts/LisRoot.md

  The first line transfiles the source file `foo.clj` to C++.
 The second line, being independent from Ferret, is the standard call to compile code with the ROOT library.

 Ferret is a Java program and distributed as one single .jar file.
 So besides Java, nothing needs to be installed or buildt on the local machine.
 The C++ code generated is self contained, it does not import anything in addition to the libraries imported by the user (which of course is ROOT in this case).

+## Random
+fist make lots of one letter variables and get rid of them.
+Use Clojure not Fettet directly to write code.

 ## Blabla